webartistse/funko-showcase-workshop/WEBSITE.md

   ![Fork the repo](https://doimages.nyc3.cdn.digitaloceanspaces.com/GitHub/funko-showcase-workshop/4-Website/forkrepo.png)

-2. Clone your new repository to your local machine.
+2. Clone your new repository to your local machine using the web URL or use GitHub Desktop.

   ![Clone the repo](https://doimages.nyc3.cdn.digitaloceanspaces.com/GitHub/funko-showcase-workshop/4-Website/clonerepo.png)